gonutz/command_line_programs/README.md

 append_to_lines - append the given string to all lines in standard input and print
                   the new lines to standard output.

+base64 - Convert standard input to base 64 and write the result to standard output.

 count_lines - Print the number of lines.
 Ignores the last line if it is empty.

 dedup - De-duplicate lines: print lines from standard input only once, the next time